BallAerospace/COSMOS/_docs/cmdtlm.md

 ### WRITE_CONVERSION

 The WRITE_CONVERSION keyword applies a conversion to the current command parameter.
-This conversion is implemented in a custom Ruby file which should be located in the target's lib folder and required by the target's target.txt file.
-See the documentation in <ac:link ac:anchor="TargetConfiguration"><ri:page ri:content-title="System Configuration" /></ac:link>.
+This conversion is implemented in a custom Ruby file which should be located in the target's lib folder and required by the target's target.txt file (see [REQUIRE](/docs/system/#require)).
 The class must require 'cosmos/conversions/conversion' and inherit from Conversion.
 It must implement the initialize method if it takes extra parameters and must always implement the call method.
 The conversion factor is applied to the value entered by the user before it is written into the binary command packet and sent.

 | Parameter | Description | Required |
 |-----------|------------|---------|